This article is part of our special series "The Tough Stuff: Decarbonizing steel, cement and chemicals." Read more.

 1. Curbing the Portland cement in concrete

 One way to reduce concrete’s massive carbon footprint is to reduce its reliance on Portland cement.
-Terra CO2 Technologies is doing just that by developing a supplementary cementing material” (SCM) made from the world’s most abundant and commonly used minerals.
+Terra CO2 Technology is doing just that by developing a supplementary cementing material” (SCM) made from the world’s most abundant and commonly used minerals.
 The company plans to start construction next year in Texas on its first full-scale facility.

 Major cement and concrete companies already use millions of tons of SCMs every year, both to reduce their concrete’s carbon footprint and to cost-effectively strengthen the material.
 But most SCMs today are made from fly ash from coal-fired power plants or slag from steel blast furnaces.
 As coal plants close and steel furnaces shutter, those materials are expected to become less readily available and more expensive to get.